TruebitProtocol/truebit-eth/README.md

 # Getting data into and out of Truebit

+Tasks can be issued directly from Truebit OS or from smart contracts.
+We'll focus on task issuance from Truebit OS in this section and then issue tasks from smart contracts in the next [section](#Sample-tasks-via-smart-contracts).

+## Filetypes

 Truebit can read and write data to three file types.

 0. **BYTES.**  These are standard Ethereum bytes stored in Truebit's filesystem smart contract.
 Note that Truebit does *not* read data from arbitrary smart contracts.